replaceitem/carpet-discarpet/docs/Functions.md

 *NOTE:* GLOBAL slash commands can take up to 1 hour to update, so for testing, you should only use server slash commands, which are created immediately.

-Additionally, you can specify additional options to your command.
+Additionally, you can specify additional [Slash command options](/docs/Parsable.md#Slash-command-option) to your command.
 Options are supplied in a list, with each option being a map that specifies some parameters.

 e.g.: